Getting to know the iPhone 7 Plus

 Apple is claiming an incremental improvement on battery life compare to last year's models; iPhone 7 Plus users should get on average 1 hour extra battery life compared to the iPhone 6s Plus.

 In terms of screen size and resolution, nothing has changed compared to the last couple of iterations.
 The iPhone 7 has a 1334x750 4.7 inch screen, whereas the 5.5 inch 7 Plus has a screen resolution of 1920x1080 (Full HD).
 However, the displays are 25 percent brighter, with a wider color gamut for better color management and reproduction.

 Release Date and Price

-Pre-orders for the iPhone 7 and 7 Plus have begun.
+The iPhone 7 and 7 Plus are available for purchase.
 Click on the Best Deals tab to find the best prices.

-The iPhone 7 and 7 Plus are going to cost more than their predecessors.
-While the cheapest iPhone 6s was priced at £539 when released last year, the cheapest iPhone 7 will set customers back £599 instead.
+The iPhone 7 and 7 Plus cost more than their predecessors.
+While the cheapest iPhone 6s was priced at £539 when released in 2015, the cheapest iPhone 7 will set customers back £599 instead.
 The price bump for the cheapest Plus model is even larger - from £619 for the iPhone 6s Plus to £719 for the iPhone 7 Plus.
-It's worth pointing out that the new models start with 32GB storage as opposed to last year's models with 16GB, but in the US, Apple isn't charging more for the newer model - the 16GB iPhone 6s costs $649 when it was released last year, and the 32GB iPhone 7 is being offered at the same price.
+It's worth pointing out that the new models start with 32GB storage as opposed to previous models with 16GB, but in the US, Apple isn't charging more for the newer model - the 16GB iPhone 6s cost $649 when it was released, and the 32GB iPhone 7 is being offered at the same price.